Starcounter/Docs/docs/database-classes.md

 ### Property limit

 Database classes can have a maximum of 112 properties for performance reasons.
+The limit applies to the total number of persistent properties (including all inherited) per class.

 Thus, this is not allowed:

 ```cs
 [Database]